cimd/vue-eloquent-docs/docs/introduction.md

 and reusability of presentation components across different Container components.
 By separating concerns, developers can create maintainable and scalable code.

-This library provides that for you and using a well-designed and polished API used in Laravel.
+This library provides that for you, and using a similar well-designed and polished API from Laravel.

 The basic concept is that of a `Model` and a `Collection` of models.
 Data and component state is managed automatically, and CRUD is built-in.
-A classic example would be a *posts* list, where each post would be a model and the list of posts would be a collection.
+A classic example would be a `posts` list, where each `post` would be a `model` and the list of `posts` would be a `collection`.

 ### Objectives